viinex/viinex-docker-compose-demo/readme.md

 # viinex demo environment for docker compose

 ## What is this
-Viinex itself is a standalone service which does not win anything from containerization.
-It's very easy to install viinex on Ubuntu or Debian as a .deb package, and then one can just manage its config in `/etc/viinex.conf.d` and/or via API.
+Viinex is a standalone service which can easily be installed on Ubuntu or Debian as a .deb package, and then one can manage its "static" config in `/etc/viinex.conf.d` and/or via API.
+The scenario with a static config may be viewed as the easiest one for development or testing.

 This repo represents a demo environment to run a number of third party components, and also the component `vnx-class` which can manage viinex